Hussain-Naik/PP3-Battleships/README.md

 ###### Frameworks, libraries, and packages
 - [random](https://docs.python.org/3/library/random.html): used to generate random numbers.
 - [numpy](https://docs.scipy.org/doc/numpy/reference/): used to generate a 2d array used to represent the grid.
-- [time](https://docs.python.org/3/library/time.html): sleep function from the time library was used to make every step of the grid update visible to the user.
+- [time](https://docs.python.org/3/library/time.html): sleep function from the time library was used to make the type animation for the message displays.
 - [blessed](https://pypi.org/project/blessed/): used to manipulate the terminal output.
 - [simple-term-menu](https://pypi.org/project/simple-term-menu/): used to create the terminal menu for the application.